 The Cliffhanger Cafe is open from 9:00 a.m. – 4:00 p.m. daily with the exception of Christmas.

-I was pleasantly surprised by the quality and taste of my first Cliffhanger sandwich, the Tuscany (sun-dried tomato, pepperocini, provolone, Balsamic dressing, lettuce, tomato), and have had multiple others since.
+I was pleasantly surprised by the quality and taste of my first Cliffhanger sandwich, the Tuscany (sun-dried tomato, pepperoncini, provolone, Balsamic dressing, lettuce, tomato), and have had multiple others since.
 The price is $8.25 which I think is good value for the experience.
 While a beer with your sandwich might be ideal, note that they don’t serve alcohol (you won’t miss it).
 Ice cream sandwiches, salads, soups, chips and candy are also available for purchase.

 Sometimes, they have a BBQ fired up with hamburgers and hot dogs.
 You can call or fax your order in for pick-up, too.
+It’s a nice stop before or after hiking nearby Torrey Pines State Natural Reserve.

 5. There Is Live Music on Saturdays